syphar/docs.rs/NOTES.md

   on production.
 It might have started failing just after the config/context rewrite, which is not deployed yet.
   [#2937](https://github.com/rust-lang/docs.rs/pull/2937)
+- unsure if the prefix mount should also be a docker volume, for performance.
+  Not sure how often we actually have to look at the contents?

   ## docker image